jpegleg/dwarven-toolbox/README.md

 The forge tools can also handle non-UTF-8 data, which the chisel tools cannot on decrypt by default to protect STDOUT.
 The forge tools have file output, so they can safely encrypt and decrypt any type of file, including binaries, etc.
+The forge tools are designed to process larger files.
+They are able to do this more effectively because of in-place AEAD processing, which does not need alloc or std.

 The choice to use the sigil files from `makesigil` is for interoperability with the dwarven-toolbox file tools.
 The key input can be any 512 bit file that is desired.

-The files encrypted by the forge tools are binary, not hex encoded.
-This reduces disk usage compared to encoded, and they can always be encoded later if needed etc.
+The files encrypted by the forge tools are binary, not hex encoded etc. This reduces disk usage compared to encoded, and they can always be encoded later if needed etc.

 Here is an example base64 encoding the ciphertext file.